utaresearch/claimbuster-spotter/README.md

 ## Contributors

-* Code written by
+Code in this repository was contributed to by:
 * Kevin Meng, @kmeng01
-* Original implementation of adversarial training in research paper by
-    * Ryan Sepassi, @rsepassi
-    * Andrew M. Dai, @a-dai
-    * Takeru Miyato, @takerum
+* And others